saadimalik211/cv-scanner/README.md

 - If no data appears when scanning, check the UART pins and baud rate
 - If network connection fails, verify Ethernet cable and network settings
 - For detailed debugging, set `DEBUG_MODE` to `true` in the ESP32 code
+- If the device drops off the network after several days, the latest firmware includes watchdog and recovery mechanisms to automatically recover from these issues

 ### Server Issues